Portarlington, County Laois: Education

 Coláiste Íosagáin is the main secondary school in Portarlington.
 The school, which is located on the Offaly side of the border, runs Transition Year, Leaving Cert Applied, and Leaving Cert Vocational programmes.

 There are three primary schools, all located on the Laois side of the border.

 There is also a third-level education college providing courses for post-secondary pupils as well as adult education courses.

 In media

 In 2012, RTÉ filmed in Portarlington for the TV show Dirty Old Towns over a number of weeks.
-The show, which was presented by Dermot Gavin and ran for 6 weeks, showed local people making improvements to the town.
+The show, which was presented by Diarmuid Gavin and ran for 6 weeks, showed local people making improvements to the town.
 One of the additions was on the banks of the River Barrow, where large red-painted letters spelling "L I F E" were erected.
 The original spelling was "L I V E", however when travelling from the Offaly side of the town it looked like the word "E V I L".
 Other developments included the addition of two all-weather soccer pitches, and improvements to the People's Park.
 Old shops have been redecorated, and closed premises repainted.
 The old French School, on the banks of the river and neglected for many years, was given a "facelift" by the local Lions Club.